KyleKrack/KyleKrack.github.io/_posts/2024-06-06-Test-Post-Title.md

 This is a test post!
 Kyle will post about making games and stuff!

-<a href="games/gondolagallery/Web build 1.1/Web build 1.1/index.html">example of an embedded game</a>
+<a href="games/gondolagallery/Web build 1.1/Web build 1.1/index.html" target="_blank">example of an embedded game in new tab</a>